Greece Moments Greece Moments

 Maltezana Beach

-To the west there is a tavern and two bars right on the beach.
-Our favorite is the bar Ear Maltezana Beach.
+To the west there is a taverna and two bars right on the beach.
+Our favourite is the bar Ear Maltezana Beach.
 Owner Panos (who speaks German) serves cool drinks, salads and small snacks.
-The loungers are included with a minimum consumption of 15 € – great!
+The loungers are included with a minimum spend of €15 – great!

 Marmari Beach